 Tip 3: Use Regular Or Large Sized Nails

 You do not want to damage the nails or the wall.
-The small the nails are, the more likely they are to be bent by the pounding.
+The smaller the nails are, the more likely they are to be bent by the pounding.
 So if you have the options of using regular or larger nails, always use them first.
 In addition, always use a standard sized hammer whenever you need to use one.
 These will not damage the nails or walls, which would make them the perfect solution for any reason you will need to use one.
 They will do the job on all levels.

 Tip 4: Hit Lightly & Slowly